Native American Facts For Kids was written for young people learning about the Illinis for school or home-schooling reports. We encourage students

 good relations with most of their neighbors.
 They fought with many tribes, including the Iroquois,

-Sioux, and Winnebago.
+Dakota, and Winnebago.

 In 1769, an Illinois Indian man who was working for the British assassinated the Ottawa leader Chief Pontiac.